Chuck Kollars` Personal Home

 Whenever I've mentioned the heat problem to various people over the years, their response has always been the same: "just get a bigger air conditioner".
 I've been rather appalled that the universal response to doing something stupid is to just use more energy.
 Over these many years, not a single person has ever even mentioned thinking about whether such a use of air conditioning would be environmentally responsible (or even whether there might be other alternatives).
 Nor has anybody ever considered the idea that I might not be physically capable of sticking an air conditioner out the window without dropping it (I'm not).
 Nor has anybody ever considered that the electrical wiring in this old apartment might not be up to the load (given that everything except the kitchen is on just one circuit, it's probably not).

-When the house isn't sited right or built right or insulated right, attempting to use air conditioning to compensate would just result in expensive electricity bills yet without lowering the temperature a whole lot.
-When there's a contest between the monster full sun and a brave little air conditioner, the sun will win every time.
-Homes that use air conditioners prudently put them in rooms that are already a bit cooler, not in the hottest room in the house; the same rule of thumb should apply here.
-Air conditioning may be a reasonable option for other parts of this building, but not for my apartment, since it was the hottest part of the old house before it was subdivided (i.e. the top floor).
+When the house isn't sited right or built right or insulated right -as this one isn't- attempting to use air conditioning to compensate would just result in expensive electricity bills, yet without lowering the temperature a whole lot.
+When there's a contest between the monster full sun and a brave little air conditioner, the sun will win hands down.
+Homes that use air conditioners prudently put them in rooms that are already a bit cooler, not in the hottest room in the house; the same rule of thumb applies here.
+Air conditioning may be a reasonable option for some other units in this building, but not for my apartment, since it was the hottest part of the old house before it was subdivided (i.e. the unshaded part of the top floor).

 Email comments to Chuck Kollars